Economy of San Diego

-The economy of San Diego — of the city of San Diego and the Greater San Diego area, located in southwestern San Diego County, Southern California.
-The gross domestic product of Greater San Diego was $206 billion in 2014, 17th largest amongst metro areas in the United States and 4th largest amongst California's metro areas.
-The economy is also part of the San Diego–Tijuana international metropolitan conurbation.

-The largest sectors of the San Diego's economy are defense/military, tourism, international trade, and research/manufacturing, respectively.
+The economy of San Diego is the 17th largest among metro areas in the United States and 4th largest among California's metro areas, with a gross domestic product in Greater San Diego of $206 billion in 2014.
+The economy is also part of the San Diego–Tijuana international metropolitan area.
+The largest sectors of San Diego's economy are defense/military, tourism, international trade, and research/manufacturing.
 In 2014, San Diego was designated by a Forbes columnist as the best city in the country to launch a small business or startup company.

 Defense and military

 The economy of San Diego is influenced by its deepwater port, which includes the only major submarine and shipbuilding yards on the West Coast.
 Several major national defense contractors were started and are headquartered in San Diego, including General Atomics, Cubic, and NASSCO.

 San Diego hosts the largest naval fleet in the world: In 2008 it was home to 53 ships, over 120 tenant commands, and more than 35,000 sailors, soldiers, Department of Defense civilian employees and contractors.
 San Diego is home to the California National Guard's 79th Infantry Brigade Combat team.
 About 5 percent of all civilian jobs in the county are military-related, and 15,000 businesses in San Diego County rely on Department of Defense contracts.

 Military bases in San Diego include US Navy facilities, Marine Corps bases, and Coast Guard stations.
 Marine Corps institutions in the city of San Diego include Marine Corps Air Station Miramar and Marine Corps Recruit Depot San Diego.
-The Navy has several institutions in the city, including Naval Base Point Loma, Naval Base San Diego (also known as the 32nd Street Naval Station), Naval Medical Center San Diego (also known as Bob Wilson Naval Hospital), the Space and Naval Warfare Systems Center San Diego, and Space and Naval Warfare Systems Command ("SPAWAR").
-Also near San Diego but not within the city limits are Naval Amphibious Base Coronado and Naval Air Station North Island (which operates Naval Auxiliary Landing Facility San Clemente Island, Silver Strand Training Complex, and the Outlying Field Imperial Beach).
+The Navy has several institutions in the city, including Naval Base Point Loma, Naval Base San Diego, Naval Medical Center San Diego, the Naval Information Warfare Center Pacific, and the Naval Information Warfare Systems Command.
+Also near San Diego but not within the city limits are Naval Amphibious Base Coronado and Naval Air Station North Island (which operates Naval Auxiliary Landing Facility San Clemente Island, Silver Strand Training Complex, and Naval Outlying Landing Field Imperial Beach).
 San Diego is known as the "birthplace of naval aviation".

 The city is "home to the majority of the U.S. Pacific Fleet's surface combatants, all of the Navy's West Coast amphibious ships and a variety of Coast Guard and Military Sealift Command vessels".
 Two Nimitz-class supercarriers, (USS Carl Vinson, and USS Ronald Reagan), five amphibious assault ships, several Los Angeles-class "fast" attack submarines, the hospital ship USNS Mercy, carrier and submarine tenders, destroyers, cruisers, frigates, and many smaller ships are home-ported there.
 Four Navy vessels have been named USS San Diego.